CI-TRACS/Scientific_Workflows_and_Gateways/_episodes/02-intro.md

 objectives:
 - "Understand what scientific gateways and workflows are and benefits they provide researchers"
 keypoints:
-- "Scienctific gateways are online community spaces providing web-based resources for accessing data, software, computing services, and equipment specific to the needs of a research discipline.
+- "Scienctific gateways are online community spaces providing web-based resources for accessing data, software, computing services, and equipment specific to the needs of a research discipline."
 - "Scientific workflows are computational processes which aid in the automation and managing of data-intensive computing tasks while also removing the direct handling of cyberinfrastructure complexities from users."

 ---

 ## Motivation